F.E.A.R. Extraction Point: Plot

 As he moves through the tunnels, it becomes apparent that Alma (in her red dress form) is aiding him by pointing him in the right direction and eliminating Replicas.
 Meanwhile, Jin reaches the hospital only to find everyone there is dead.
 Point Man's hallucinations continue, including a recurring vision where he sees the transparent creatures entering and exiting a ball of blue light.
 Passing through an office building on the way to the hospital, Fettel taunts him for still not understanding his purpose in what is going on.
 Continuing through the building, Alma urges him to hurry, and Fettel tells him, "Soon, you will have a choice to make.
 You are near the time when you will have to stop running."
 Shortly thereafter, he has a hallucination of Jin being chased by the transparent creatures, and moments later he finds her mutilated body.
 Proceeding alone to the hospital, he finds it full of dead Replicas and Delta Force soldiers.

 As he moves through the building, he sees the transparent creatures attacking and killing Replicas.
 When a power outage knocks out the service elevator that he needs to get to the roof, Point Man descends into the basement to restore power.
 There, he experiences a hallucination which concludes with both of Alma's forms (red dress and physical) walking towards the bright blue light and it flaring when they reach it.
-When the hallucination ends, Point Man discovers the power is no longer out, and so he heads to the roof.
+When the hallucination ends, Point Man discovers the power is back and heads to the roof.
 Once there, Fettel appears, telling him, "You should know better by now."
 Point Man fights off a group of Replicas, before heading to the evac helicopter.
 However, as he approaches it, it explodes, knocking him out.
 When he awakens, Fettel tells him, "they tried to bury their sins, but instead planted the seeds of their doom.
 She would not be forgotten.
 We will make them remember."
 Fettel then disappears, as Point Man sees that much of Fairport is in flames.
-As the credits role, we once again hear Fettel's promise of an imminent war; "a war is coming, I've seen it in my dreams.
+As the credits roll, we once again hear Fettel's promise of an imminent war; "a war is coming, I've seen it in my dreams.
 Fires sweeping over the earth, bodies in the streets, cities turned to dust.
 Retaliation."